bexiturley/pands-project/README.md

 ![](https://github.com/bexiturley/pands-project/blob/master/Figure_15.png)

 I used https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html#sphx-glr-auto-examples-datasets-plot-iris-dataset-py
 to show the graph in a 3d format.
-It is way beyond my current ability to plot this myself but I thought it was a fantastic to be able to manipulate the data to produce a 3d graph.
-Spin the scatterplot to see more clearly the relationships between the red and green points.
+It is way beyond my current ability to plot this myself but I thought it was a fantastic to be able to manipulate the data to produce a 3d graph.  ######Spin the scatterplot to see more clearly the relationships between the red and green points.
+This function works when the iris.py script is run in Python.

 Following this graph is a 2d representative of it.